wlperry/umd_biostats/ecostats_stat_overview/03_two_sample_mann_whitney_u_test.docx.md

     specifically, the shapes of the distributions should be similar (though not necessarily normal).

+4. The Mann-Whitney-Wilcoxon test is appropriate regardless of the outcome because it doesn't assume normality.

 # Performing the Mann-Whitney-Wilcoxon Test

 Now let's perform the Mann-Whitney-Wilcoxon test to compare the total lengths between the two lakes:

 ## Using Base R's wilcox.test Function

 ::: {.cell}